-This table shows the Myers Briggs percentages for NF temperaments:
+This table shows the personality type percentages for NF temperaments:

 Of course, there are some personality differences in the distribution of personality types by gender.
 Some types have more male representation as opposed to female and vice versa.
-Sadly, the MBTI Institute doesn’t provide information on this, so we had to use our own data to present the findings.
+Sadly, the 16 Personalities Institute doesn’t provide information on this, so we had to use our own data to present the findings.

 Below you will find what we (and they) discovered.
 This table shows the average distributions of the 16 different personality types by gender.

 Again, according to the 16 Personalities institute, the INFJ personality type is the world’s rarest personality type.
 This makes sense as this type has Introverted, Intuitive, Feeling and Judging preferences — which makes them quiet and sheltered people, that are very much in tune with people’s feelings.
 If a person has this combination of preferences, it’s easy to understand why they would prefer to blend in with their environment, rather than stand out, as they are an introvert.
 There might be more people that share the INFJ personality traits out there – they just may not like to make themselves known to the world.

 According to our data, the rarest personality type is ESFJ.
 A person with this personality type is caring, supportive and is concerned for everyone’s well being and happiness.
 According to the official 16 personalities data, the ESFJ personality type makes up for 12% of the US population.
 This difference in statistics may be due to difference in sample size (PMax sampled 6 million people), difference in demographics (PMax has test respondents from different countries, not only from the Unites States) and the fact that people from a certain personality type are more prone to answer surveys, such as the 16 personalities test, compared to others.